minimarcel/protogo/README.md

 ### Telnet WelcomeHandler

-The `telnet.WelcomeHandler` is the entry point of each new connections, and must return a `telnet.Response` and the `EventHandler` that will handle all events attached to this connection.
+The `telnet.WelcomeHandler` is the entrypoint of each new connections, and must return a `telnet.Response` and the `EventHandler` that will handle all events attached to this connection.

 Note that the `telnet.WelcomeHandler` is just a _function_, nothing more :